Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game3_clue_analysis.md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are highly specific to the concept of 'Romance' without using any forbidden words.
-They capture the essence of emotional connection, relationships, and personal fulfillment which are core to the genre.
-The clues offer distinct angles on the genre's focus.
+The clues are highly specific to the core elements of romance, using descriptive language that directly points to the answer without using the word itself or close synonyms.
+They effectively highlight the centrality of love stories, emotional journeys, and relationship development.

 ✅ Strengths:
 - Generally specific and relate to correct answer